Othmaneessafi/GameSky/README.md

 # GameSky

 GameSky is a game that uses 2D display.
 The aim is to direct the plane and shot the bad birds, you can move the plane to any direction to avoid the birds.
 If a plane touches the birds, you lose. the plane needs fuel to continue the fight, that's why you need to collect the fuels bottles.
+Theres also stars you need to collect to gain points.
+When you lose you can add your name to the list.

 # Screenshots